-According to security and analytics experts, companies worldwide have spent a combined $114b on security products (both hardware and software) and services last year.
+According to security and analytics experts, companies worldwide spent a combined $114b on security products (both hardware and software) and services last year.
 This figure is expected to exceed $140b by 2021.
-In 2017, the average cost of one data breach for organizations was $3.62 million and 66% of respondents believe data breaches or cyber-security exploits will seriously diminish their organization’s shareholder value.
-Organizations are making protection of customer data and proprietary secrets a priority and want to limit the risk of brand reputation resulting from a data breach.
-That’s why they are boosting their efforts to improve cyber-security posture to defend themselves from potential cyber-attacks is high on their list.
-The range and scope of unknown attacks dictate how they defend themselves while staying within budget.
+According to the Ponemon Sullivan report, in 2017, the average data breach cost was $3.62 million.
+66% of respondents believe data breaches or cyber-security exploits will seriously diminish their organization’s shareholder value.
+Organizations are making customer data protection and proprietary secrets a priority and want to limit the risk of brand reputation resulting from a data breach.
+That’s why boosting their efforts to improve their cyber-security posture is high on their priority list.
+Unknown attacks’ range and scope dictate how they harden their security posture while staying within budget.
 Since the risk of being attacked is so high, C-level managers are now more aware and understand the responsibility.
-CIOs are pressuring to prioritize cyber-security and shift budget to acquire security solutions, and at times make decisions based on assumptions.
+CIOs are raising the pressure to prioritize cyber-security and shift budgets to acquire security solutions, and at times make decisions based on assumptions.
 According to a recent survey conducted by EY, 42% of responding CIOs are willing to invest more than 10% of their annual IT budget in cyber-security.

-For CIOs, making their organizations cyber resilient by getting cyber-security right, is far from simple.
-In contrast to what some technology providers claim, there is no “one solution, solves all”.
+For CIOs, making organizations cyber resilient by getting cyber-security right is far from simple.
+In contrast to what some technology providers claim, no one solution can solve al everything.
 Organizations expect cyber-security solutions to be “plug-and-play”.
-However, to be effective, those solutions need to be customized to be a good fit.
-They are more complex than CIOs expect, and only by adapting, adjusting and updating those regularly are they efficient.
+However, to be effective, those solutions need to be customized.
+They are more complex than CIOs expect, and only by adapting, adjusting, and updating those regularly are they efficient.
 That’s a luxury that only a few organizations can afford.

 CIOs are facing an uphill battle in their fight to boost the cyber-security posture of their organizations.
-They are stuck with security products that have been purchased over time; an investment that top management is unwilling to let go off.
-CISOs are under more and more pressure to deliver (especially post-GDPR), and are asking for more products, services, and staff to get the job done.
+They are stuck with security products that have been purchased over time; an investment that top management is clinging onto.
+CISOs are under more and more pressure to deliver (especially post-GDPR) and are asking for more products, services, and staff to get the job done.
 In many cases, CIOs are confronted with requests for more budget from within the organization.
-Threat intelligence or incident response teams are asking for budget to boost the organization’s policy and compliance, invest more in security information & event management, and even extend endpoint threat detection or forensics & incident investigation.
+Threat intelligence or incident response teams are asking for a budget to boost the organization’s policy and compliance, invest more in security information & event management, and even extend endpoint threat detection or forensics & incident investigation.

-Since cyber-attacks are becoming more complex, severe and persistent, it has become impossible to find a single vendor who can solve it all.
-There are also too many products that had been purchased, by the organization during the years, and CIOs don’t know exactly where there are major weaknesses and unprotected assets and where there are overlaps in the organization’s cyber-security layout.
-That’s why it is time for CIOs to go for a new approach – instead of guessing how their organization will cope with the next cyber-attacks, they simply need to simulate the attack lifecycle which consists of several stages:
+Since cyber-attacks are becoming more complex, severe, and persistent, it has become impossible to find a single vendor who can solve it all.
+There are also too many products that had been purchased, and CIOs don’t know where major weaknesses and unprotected assets are hiding or where there are overlaps in the organization’s cyber-security tooling.
+I is time for CIOs to adopt a new approach – instead of guessing how their organization will cope with the next cyber-attacks, they simply need to simulate the attack lifecycle, which consists of several stages:

 - For execution, the attackers use techniques that result in them having control over the malicious code on a local or remote system.
 They maintain access to the attacked systems and use privilege escalation to get a higher level of permissions on a system or network.
 They also use techniques to avoid detection or defenses during all phases of their attack.